 (d) that the vehicle carry no load exceeding that stipulated in, and authorised by, the licence.

-[Section 38 amended by No. 54 of 1985 s.
+[Section 38 amended: No. 54 of 1985 s.
 52.]

 39. Minister may attach conditions to licences

 (1) The Minister may, in his discretion, attach to any commercial goods vehicle licence all or any of the following conditions, namely a condition that —